Driving through Damaraland

 Price: Camping is so affordable!
 On average a campsite will cost around £7 per person per night.

 Experience: Sleeping in a tent with the windows open is an unrivalled experience.
 You can hear lions roaring just a few meters away and fall asleep to the sound of the crickets.
 It’s a true African experience.
+Although it can be a little unnerving sleeping so close to nature and all the dangerous animals that call it their home - as can frequently happen, as I found, reading other travellers' experiences of camping in Namibia - there's something about that slight element of danger which makes it all the more thrilling!

 Everything is always with you: You don’t need to worry about leaving anything in a hotel room as your accommodation is with you at all times.